ocuroot/ocuroot/README.md

 ## Configuration

-All configuration written in imperative [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
-Ocuroot uses the `.ocu.star` suffix to distinguish its configuration files from other source.
+All configuration is written in imperative [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
+Ocuroot uses the `.ocu.star` suffix to distinguish its configuration files.

 ### State

-All state managed by Ocuroot is stored as JSON documents and organized by Reference, a URI-compatible string that describes config files within source repos, Releases, Deployments, Environments and Custom configuration.
+All state managed by Ocuroot is stored as JSON documents and organized by Reference, a URI-compatible string that describes config files within source repos, Releases, Deployments, Environments and Custom State.

 State can be queried and manipulated using the `ocuroot state` commands.
 Run `ocuroot state --help` for more information